Chicago Cubs Radio Network

-The Chicago Cubs Radio Network comprises 30 stations in six states.
+The Chicago Cubs Radio Network (known since 2024 as the Southwest Airlines Cubs Radio Network for sponsorship reasons) is the network of radio stations that broadcast Cubs games on 30 stations in six states.

-Pat Hughes has been the play-by-play announcer since 1996.
+Veteran broadcaster Pat Hughes has been the play-by-play announcer since 1996.
 From 1996 to 2010, Hughes was partnered with Ron Santo.
-After Santo's death, Keith Moreland took over as color analyst, lasting three seasons (2011–13).
-Ron Coomer became the color analyst in 2014.
-Zach Zaidman handles the Cubs Central pre- and post-game shows, and takes over the play-by-play for the fifth inning of most games.
+After Santo's death, Keith Moreland took over as color analyst through 2013.
+Ron Coomer took over color analyst duties in 2014.
+Zach Zaidman handles the Cubs Central pre- and post-game shows and takes over the play-by-play for the fifth inning of most games.

 All 162 regular season baseball games, some spring training games, and all postseason games are broadcast by the network, though not all affiliates distribute the entire slate.
 The games are transmitted to stations via C-Band satellite service on AMC-8.

 From 1925 to 2014 (continuously from 1958 to 2014), the Cubs' flagship station was WGN, 720 AM, the lone radio station of the Tribune Company (which for many years simultaneously owned the Cubs, TV station WGN-TV and its national superstation, and the local newspaper from which it gets its name, the Chicago Tribune).
 When it was part of the Tribune Radio Network, the network's non-sports programming included the National Farm Report, a farm news feature hosted by Orion Samuelson; Samuelson Sez (a weekly commentary hosted by Samuelson); and Farming America, a farm news feature hosted by Steve Alexander (previously by Max Armstrong).